Guide to the Northwest District Neighborhood in Portland, Oregon

 The 1,569 acre Alphabet Historic District (also known as Portland West End Historic District) is roughly bounded by NW Lovejoy Street, NW Marshall Street, NW 17th Avenue, W. Burnside Street, and NW 24th Avenue.
 The National Register of Historic Places has identified 478 buildings in the Alphabet Historic District.
 Homes styles include Bungalow/Craftsman and Queen Anne.

-- Number of Homes Sold in Northwest District—► 155 homes were sold in 2012 and 17 percent were distressed sales.
-156 homes were sold in 2011 and 13 percent were distressed sales.
+- Number of Homes Sold in Northwest District—► 228 homes were sold in 2015 and 75% of the sales were condos— 2% were distress property sales.
+225 homes were sold in 2014 and 69% of the sales were condos— 3% were distress property sales.
+208 homes were sold in 2014 and 6% were distressed sales.
+155 homes were sold in 2012 and 17% were distressed sales.
+156 homes were sold in 2011 and 13% were distressed sales.
 146 homes were sold in 2010 and over 100 of these were condos and townhomes — distressed properties sales were 16%.

 Please be aware that the above figures are subject to error and are intended as guidelines only.